[Faculty Handbook Category #1]

 C. Notification of Respondent and Sequestration of the Research Records

-To the extent this has not already been done, the Responsible Institutional Officer will immediately sequester any additional pertinent research records that were not previously sequestered during the inquiry.
+To the extent this has not already been done, the RIO will immediately sequester any additional pertinent research records that were not previously sequestered during the inquiry.
 This sequestration should occur before or at the time the respondent is notified that an investigation has begun or whenever additional items become known or relevant to the investigation.
 The need for additional sequestration of records may occur for any number of reasons, including the institution’s decision to investigate additional allegations not considered during the inquiry stage or the identification of records during the inquiry process that had not been previously secured.
 The procedures to be followed for sequestration during the investigation are the same procedures that apply during the inquiry.

 D. Appointment of the Investigation Committee

-The Responsible Institutional Officer, in consultation with other Institutional Officers as appropriate, will appoint an investigation committee and the committee chair within 10 calendar days of the notification to the respondent that an investigation is planned or as soon thereafter as practicable.
+The RIO, in consultation with other Institutional Officers as appropriate, will appoint an investigation committee and the committee chair within 10 calendar days of the notification to the respondent that an investigation is planned or as soon thereafter as practicable.
 The investigation committee should consist of at least three individuals who do not have real or apparent conflicts of interest, are unbiased, and have the necessary expertise to evaluate the evidence and issues related to the allegations, interview the principals and key witnesses, and conduct the investigation.
 These individuals may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and they may be from inside or outside the institution.
 Individuals appointed to the investigation committee may also have served on the inquiry committee.

 E. Charge to the Committee and the First Meeting